 Julian Manning ’20, a sociology major from Hartford, CT, has a clear vision for his future: working with youth in educational settings.
 He has a strong start on gaining experience in this area, too, since he mentors 4th and 5th grade students at Homework House in Holyoke, MA.

 Life wasn’t always so well-defined for Julian, however.
 At the end of high school, he wasn’t sure whether he wanted to go to a trade school or a traditional four year college.
 He came to Elms to play basketball, but didn’t know what to major in.
 And, while juggling commitments as a student athlete had its challenges, it paled in comparison to what was perhaps his biggest obstacle in higher ed: learning to self-advocate for extra academic support.

 Growing up, Julian actively managed his ADHD with the support of his mother.
 He was familiar with Individualized Education Programs (IEPs) throughout school.
 But, college was a new environment, and adjusting to a new set of expectations required a plan for success.

 “When I first got here, I wasn’t really going to class as often as I should have been,” Julian said.
 “I was really slacking my freshman year.”

 Enter Student Accommodations and Support Services (SASS).
-Led by director Tynisha Henderson, M.A., the SASS office actively seeks to create accessible experiences at Elms for students with disabilities.
+The SASS office actively seeks to create accessible experiences at Elms for students with disabilities.
 While academic accommodations are typically the first to come to mind, SASS also supports students requiring accommodations for residence life, medical injuries, and event participation.
-In Julian’s case, he worked with Tynisha to arrange extra time for tests, inform his professors of his accommodation, and find a single dorm room to help him concentrate.
+In Julian’s case, he worked with the SASS director at the time, Tynisha Henderson, to arrange extra time for tests, inform his professors of his accommodation, and find a single dorm room to help him concentrate.